Part of the Revenue Operations series

 This meeting runs 30 minutes.
 No status updates that could be read in a dashboard.
 Only decisions and actions.

 The cadence is what separates ABR as a revenue model from ABM as a marketing tactic.
-Without the weekly rhythm, sales and marketing drift apart within two weeks.
-I've seen it happen at every company that tried ABR without installing the operating cadence first.
+Without the weekly rhythm, sales and marketing drift apart within weeks.

 Get the Growth Diagnostic Framework